hyperspy/hyperspy/doc/user_guide/io.rst

 ---

 It is a format widely used for tomographic data.
 Our implementation is based on `this specification <http://ami.scripps.edu/software/mrctools/mrc_specification.php>`_.
 We also partly support FEI's custom header.
-We do not provide writing features for this format, but, being an open format, we may implement this feature in the future if it is demanded by the users.
+We do not provide writing features for this format, but, being an open format, we may implement this feature in the future on demand.

 .. _msa-format: